 SLOC UK has formulated an LCP in order to assist it in managing a liquidity crisis event should one occur.
-If the calculated ratios were to approach a liquidity threshold point, the contingency plan would be put into action.
-The LCP covers policy on customer services, public relations, investment and liquidation of assets.
-The LCP is reviewed regularly by the ALMC.
+The assessment of a liquidity crisis would consider both quantitative and qualitative factors, both internally to the company and external.
+The LCP covers customer services, public relations, investment and liquidation of assets, and is reviewed regularly by the ALMC.